Aiaid/2dns/GITHUB_PAGES_SETUP.md

 - The site will automatically rebuild and deploy when you push changes to the `web/` directory on the `main` branch
 - You can also manually trigger a rebuild from the "Actions" tab
+- The workflow includes a caching system for faster builds (for both dependencies and Next.js build cache)